Maintaining an Existing Design System

 Key Learnings

-The two principles for design system is reusability and scalability, no component should be content-specific, it should create a framework that doesn’t restrict, and should always consider multiple use cases.
+A design system should create a framework that doesn’t restrict, and should always consider multiple use cases.

 All rights reserved © 2026